magicleap/developer-portal-docs/docs/guides/arcloud/arcloud.md

 ### LeapBrush

-After installation of AR Cloud, we welcome you to try our first-party, Open Source project, [LeapBrush](https://github.com/magicleap/LeapBrush).
+After installation of AR Cloud, we welcome you to try our first-party, Open Source project, [Leap Brush](https://github.com/magicleap/LeapBrush).

 This project will allow you to quickly ramp up to a multi-user, collaborative experience, leveraging AR Cloud's power features.
 The project can work over local area network (LAN), enabling virtually no latency for your shared experience.

-## Deployment types
+## Resources
 <DocCardList items={useCurrentSidebarCategory().items}/>